67 Autogiros & Gyroplanes

 where is the blade pitch angle.

-However, this is an equilibrium condition that cannot exist over all parts of the blade.
+However, this equilibrium condition cannot be satisfied throughout the entire blade.
 Only one radial station on the blade can be in proper autorotational equilibrium.
-In general, some portions of the rotor will absorb power from the relative airstream and drive the rotor, and some portions will consume power such that the net torque at the rotor shaft is zero, i.e., .
+In general, some portions of the rotor will absorb power from the relative airstream and drive the rotor, and some portions will consume power such that the net torque at the rotor shaft is zero, i.e.,

 (30)